13 Epic NSW Road Trips: From Coast to Countryside

 If you’re a history buff, there’s a lot to like about Wentworth.
 Highlights include the PS Ruby, a self-guided historical walk/drive, the wonderful Pioneer Museum and the well preserved Wentworth Gaol.

 There are some great natural features around Wentworth too.
 Perry Sandhills is 6km south of the town.
 They are great for sandboarding or just walking across to appreciate their size.

-Wentworth is the closest base from which to explore Mungo National Park.
-It is 150 kilometres away.
+Wentworth is the closest base from which to explore Mungo National Park only 150 kilometres away.
 The wind and water sculptured desert landscape is spectacular.
-Combine what you see today with the areas 40,000-year-old indigenous history, and you have a unique location.
+Combine what you see today with the area’s 40,000-year-old indigenous history, and you have a unique location.

-Wentworth is a great spot to visit year-round.
-Although, if you don’t like the heat, avoid visiting in summer.
-Otherwise, put Wentworth on your itinerary next time you plan a road trip west of Sydney.
+Wentworth is a brilliant spot to visit year-round.
+Although, if you don’t like the heat, avoid visiting in the summer.

-The highlights of my Sydney to Broken Hill drive is a tie between White Cliffs and Mungo National Park.
-While Mungo National Park is all over Instagram, not many people have heard of White Cliffs.
+The highlight of my Sydney to Broken Hill drive is a tie between White Cliffs and Mungo National Park.
+While Mungo National Park is all over Instagram, few people have heard of White Cliffs.
 This old-school mining town in NSW is the definition of an underrated destination.
 Yet it is in my opinion much cooler than its more well-known cousin in South Australia, Coober Pedy.